yburda/iwae/README.md

 # IWAE
-This is code accompanying the paper [Importance Weighted Autoencoders](http://arxiv.org/abs/1509.00519) by Yuri Burda, Roger Grosse, and Ruslan Salakhutdinov.
+This is the code accompanying the paper [Importance Weighted Autoencoders](http://arxiv.org/abs/1509.00519) by Yuri Burda, Roger Grosse, and Ruslan Salakhutdinov.

 # Requirements
 This implementation is based on [theano](http://deeplearning.net/software/theano/).
 It also uses [progressbar](https://pypi.python.org/pypi/progressbar) to display the training progress.